Features Editor /

 If your eyebrows meet in the middle they can give a dark, sinister appearance (think Liam Gallagher).
 Aim for a finger’s width gap between them and pluck out the hairs that are in the way.

-Afterwards apply some moisturiser like Menscience Advanced Face Lotion onto the plucked areas, as they may be a little red and tender.
+After plucking apply some moisturiser like Menscience Advanced Face Lotion onto the plucked areas, as they may be a little red and tender.
 Regular maintenance will also help to keep you looking well groomed, and you can always tidy your brows up with the Trevor Sorbie Professional Eyebrow Trimmer.
 If you’re worried about the end result, try tackling them over a few weeks so that the effect is subtle and not such a shock to the system – or to your work colleagues!

 Throughout my life I've been passionate about film, music and culture from around the globe.
 I’m here to bring you the latest lifestyle features, from film releases and music, to cocktails and recipe inspiration, keeping you in the loop of all the latest trends worth talking about.